Attention-Based Sampler for Diffusion Language Models: Experiments

 \section{Experiments}

-In this section, we validate the effectiveness of our proposed \dllma.
-We first compare its predictive accuracy and computational throughput against existing decoding methods, demonstrating that \dllma achieves state-of-the-art accuracy and a superior throughput-accuracy trade-off.
+In this section, we validate the effectiveness of the proposed \dllma.
+We first compare its predictive accuracy and computational throughput against existing sampling methods, demonstrating that \dllma achieves state-of-the-art accuracy and a superior throughput-accuracy trade-off.
 Given that current transformers utilize multi-head attention across multiple layers, we further perform ablation studies on these components to demonstrate that aggregating information across all heads and layers maximizes performance.